-For supplementation to be successful, the number of adult "grandchildren" (natural origin recruits, F2) produced from parents that spent one generation in the hatchery must be greater than the number of adult grandchildren from parents spawning exclusively in the natural environment.
+For supplementation to be successful, the number of adult "grandchildren" (natural-origin recruits, $F_2$ ) produced from parents that spent one generation in the hatchery must be greater than the number of adult grandchildren from parents spawning exclusively in the natural environment.
 In other words, the product of the hatchery recruitment rate and the recruitment rate of hatchery fish spawning in the wild must be greater than the recruitment rate of fish spawning in the natural environment for two consecutive generations.

-During the first generation (F1), the recruitment rate for hatchery fish must exceed that of fish spawning in the natural environment.
+During the first generation $(F_1)$ , the recruitment rate for hatchery fish must exceed that of fish spawning in the natural environment.
 In order for this to occur, fish taken into the hatchery must have high survival in the hatchery and they must survive well after they are released into the natural environment.
 In short, these fish must survive well in both hatchery and natural environments.
-To increase the probability of success, the CESRF employs best hatchery practices such as: using broodstock that are a representative sample of natural origin fish (e.g., run timing, size); mating the fish using factorial designs to minimize within family variation and maintain genetic diversity; and isolating the offspring of each spawned fish until its disease history has been determined.
+To increase the probability of success, the CESRF employs best hatchery practices such as: using broodstock that are a representative sample of natural-origin fish (e.g., run timing, size); mating the fish using factorial designs to minimize within family variation and maintain genetic diversity; and isolating the offspring of each spawned fish until its disease history has been determined.
 Those families with high pathogen loadings are culled to reduce the transfer of diseases and increase survival during artificial culture.
+To date, Renibacterium salmoninarum, the pathogen that causes bacterial kidney disease, is the only pathogen detected that has resulted in the need to cull fish.
 During the rearing period, fish densities are kept relatively low and three acclimation ponds are used to increase the in-river distribution of returning adults.
 When the fish are released, the juveniles are allowed to volitionally leave their raceways.
 Moreover, different fish culture approaches are being systematically tested.
 They become part of the standard hatchery practices if they provide survival benefits.

 Three innovative rearing approaches have been evaluated: semi-natural rearing, predator avoidance training, and male precocity reduction.
 Semi-natural rearing environments were compared to best conventional hatchery practices.
 The semi-natural rearing treatment consisted of raceways equipped with underwater feeders, sidewalls and substrate painted in a camouflaged fashion, suspended in-water structure, and overhead cover.
-Results indicated that this treatment did not increase post-release survival of smolts in a five-year study.
-Predator avoidance training using mergansers also did not improve post-release survival of smolts in two years of study.
+Results indicated that this treatment did not increase post-release smolt-to-smolt or smolt-to-adult survival of in a five-year study (Fast et al. 2008).
+Predator avoidance training using mergansers also did not improve postrelease survival of smolts in two years of study.
 A high rate of precocious maturation in hatchery males (average of 22% of total production) in their second year of life prompted a treatment to attempt to reduce precocity.
 A small-scale experiment indicated that growth manipulation could reduce precocity.
 This experiment was expanded to a full-facility experiment in a three-year (brood year (BY) 2002-2004) study to test whether manipulating growth can be used to reduce precocity without significantly impacting post-release survival and adult demographics.
-Results indicate that growth manipulation decreased precocious maturation but resulted in smaller migrants that survived at lower rates during downstream migration (Bosch et al. 2009) than control fish.
+Results indicate that growth manipulation decreased precocious maturation but resulted in smaller migrants that survived at lower rates during downstream migration (Sampson et al. 2009) than control fish.
 This treatment was suspended beginning with BY 2005 based on the preliminary results.
+Brood years 2005-2007 and 2014-2016 were given different feed treatments to test juvenile growth, survival, and migration effects.
+A planned three-year study beginning with brood year 2018 will study the effects of sire age on minijack production and adult age composition.